espana33/go-httpclient/README.md

+All credits of this library to federicoleon, the author.

 # Go HTTP Client

 A production-ready HTTP client in Go with lots of useful features and using nothing more than the standard library of the language.